Youth of America

 Youth of America is the second studio album by American punk rock band Wipers.
 It was released in 1981 by record label Park Avenue.
+Representing a change from the band's previous punk style, the album takes on a more complex, post-punk style, and has received acclaim as a seminal album in their discography.

+Background

+After releasing their debut album, Is This Real?, the band underwent a lineup change, with lead songwriter Greg Sage being joined by bassist Brad Davidson and drummer Brad Naish.

 Content

 The album marked a distinctive change in the band's sound.
 Compared to its predecessor, Is This Real?, which was composed mostly of raw, sleek and relatively traditional songs, Youth of America featured much longer and more complex compositions; the title track alone clocks in at over 10 minutes.
 According to frontman Greg Sage, this change of pace was a deliberate counter-reaction against the trend of releasing short songs, which many punk bands did at the time.

 The Quietus noted the album's genre as post-punk and further described its style as "a six track set of lowly garage rock which traverses the cosmos irrespective.
 Secondly, it's a gothic downer but leavened by motion and momentum thanks to its krautrock influences.
 And lastly it's a grittily real punk record defined by an unerring air of unreality – as unromantic as it is fantastical".
 Rolling Stone has called the record "proto-grunge", and bands such as Melvins, Nirvana and Hole have covered their work.